 If you are prescribed medical leave that is not connected to a long-term condition (illness, accident, etc.), you will be eligible for 360 days of benefits over a period of 3 years (90 days for medically prescribed part-time employment), as for salaried workers under the general scheme.

 Craftspeople, shopkeepers, and private-practice professionals who are members of the self-employed workers’ Social Security scheme in their own right are eligible for maternity benefits if they are up-to-date with the payment of their compulsory health and maternity contributions and have been members of the scheme for 10 months on the expected date of delivery or adoption.
 Previous periods of membership can be taken into account under certain circumstances.
-In addition, to be eligible for benefits at the standard rates, members must report more than 3,862.80 € in annual income.
+In addition, to be eligible for benefits at the standard rates, members must report more than 3, 919.20 € in yearly income.
 When income is lower than that amount, benefits are only paid at 10% of the standard amounts.

 NB: the rates below apply to statutory fees, meaning with no surcharge.